Issue Date: 06/03/2019

 - When the HR Records Office is notified of an employee’s termination after payroll has run for the period in which the employee has terminated, the HR Records Office will notify the Payroll Office within one (1) business day to allow the Payroll Office to determine appropriate action (e.g., recall a paycheck or pursue collection overpayment).

 - For voluntary terminations, the terminating employee is responsible for returning all university property, equipment, work materials, tools, research and notes, and reconciling outstanding expenses, fines and other debts.
 The terminating employee should return their office keys, identification cards, p-card, parking permit/hang tag, etc. to Access Service.
 Supervisors and/or the department are responsible for ensuring these are completed no later than the terminating employee’s last working day.
-Supervisors are recommended to use the Employee Termination Checklist as a guideine to ensure that all university property is returned and termination paperwork completed.
+Supervisors are recommended to use the Employee Termination Checklist as a guideline to ensure that all university property is returned and termination paperwork completed.

-- For involuntary terminations where Human Resources made the recommendation, Employee Relations and the supervisor should work with the terminating employee (where possible) regarding the return all university property, equipment, work materials, tools, research and notes, office keys, identification cards, p-card, parking permit/hang tag, etc. Supervisors are recommended to use the Employee Termination Checklist to ensure that all university property is returned and termination paperwork returned, but the Employee Termination Checklist is not mandatory.
+- For involuntary terminations, Employee Relations and the supervisor should work with the terminating employee (where possible) regarding the return all university property, equipment, work materials, tools, research and notes, office keys, identification cards, p-card, parking permit/hang tag, etc. Supervisors are recommended to use the Employee Termination Checklist to ensure that all university property is returned and termination paperwork returned, but the Employee Termination Checklist is not mandatory.

 - The HR Records Office will authorize the preparation and release of the final pay.
 The final paycheck will be direct deposited unless otherwise requested before payroll runs.
 The final paycheck will be issued no later than the next normal pay period.